weatherxm-network/qod/README.md

 ## Running on Bacalhau

 ### Requirements
 1. Install Bacalhau based on the [instructions](https://docs.bacalhau.org/getting-started/installation)
+2. Find the CIDs of the datasets for the days you want to run the QoD on https://index.weatherxm.network/

 ### Run the Bacalhau job